 Salt is added to butter to improve shelf-life and add flavor.

-However, on average, a stick of butter contains a quarter teaspoon of salt or 1.6 grams of salt.
+Most salted butter contains roughly a quarter teaspoon of salt or 1.6 grams of salt but it varies wildly by brand.
+Some contain significantly more.

 Check the nutrition information on your package of butter to see how much is really in there.

 Salted butter lasts five months while unsalted butter only two months.
-Both types of butter can be frozen, if well-wrapped, indefinitely.
+Both types of butter can be frozen, if well-wrapped.

 How to Use Salted Butter in Your Cookies